-Parenting is a tough job, and for more than 30 years we at Parenting Press have been creating materials to make the job easier for parents, caregivers, counselors, teachers, and child care professionals.
+Parenting is a tough job, and for almost 35 years we at Parenting Press have been creating materials to make the job easier for parents, caregivers, counselors, teachers, and child care professionals.
 This advertising-free web site offers concrete information and practical skills you can use immediately, and we’re always adding to it, so bookmark our URL and come back often.
 As one site visitor exclaimed,

 Wow!
 How have I missed this site?
 It’s wonderfully packed with accessible tools and information.
 You have so much to offer!